tylerneylon/math/lsh_post1/lsh_post1.md

 This article has focused on numeric, 2-dimensional data because it's easier to visualize.
-Locality-sensitive hashes can certainly be used for many other data types, including strings, sets, or high-dimensional vectors.
+Locality-sensitive hashes can certainly be used for many data types including strings, sets, or high-dimensional vectors.

-There are also other ways to specifically measure the performance of a particular hashing approach.
-For example, CHECK.

-Yet another ingredient to throw into the mix here are techniques to boost performance which can treat any LSH as a black box.
+Yet another ingredient to throw into the mix here is a set of techniques to boost performance which treat an LSH as a black box.
 My favorite approach here is to simply perform multiple lookups on a hash system, each time using
 $q + \varepsilon$ as an input, where $q$ is your query value, and
-$\varepsilon$ is a random variable centered at zero.
+$\varepsilon$ is a random variable centered at zero [@panigrahy2006entropy].
-CHECK(add a bit about what this achieves; add a reference for it)

 There's a lot more that can be said about LSH techniques.
-If there is reader interest, I may write a follow-up article explaining the details of min-wise hashing, which is a fun case that's simultaneously good at quickly finding nearby sets as well as nearby strings.
+If there is reader interest, I may write a follow-up article explaining the details of min-wise hashing, which is a fun case that's simultaneously good at quickly finding nearby sets as well as nearby strings [@broder2000min].

-CHECK ensure that the references section is not numbered

 ---

 # References